hps1795/Molecular_Properties_Prediction/README.md

 - Metrics for the test set are very close to those of the train and validation set.
 This means the final model is generalized and available to apply to the real-world coupling constant prediction without bias.

 When necessary pieces of information (features in train_df2) are provided, the final model can give an accurate prediction on the target variable in less than a second for each combination of the atom inside the molecule: It took about 90 seconds for more than 90k predictions on the test set.
 This will significantly reduce the cost and time it takes to predict the scalar coupling constant, which takes days to even weeks for one molecule when the traditional calculation method is used.
+By reducing the coupling constant calculation time, researchers can obtain and interpret the NMR results faster, and speed up the protein-targeted drug design.
 Therefore, I strongly recommend researchers apply this model to their NMR research process to speed up their research process.

 ***